FyynApp/mercurius-core-business-platform/README.md

 - Install all required PHP packages: `brew tap shivammathur/php && brew install php@8.2 composer`.

-- Install other required packages: `brew install ffmpeg@4 mysql-client`.
+- Install other required packages: `brew install ffmpeg@4 mysql-client libgd`.
 Note that you need FFmpeg 4.x - a 5.x version will not work!

 - `brew link --force ffmpeg@4`

 - `brew link --overwrite ffmpeg@4`

-- Install the [Symfony CLI](https://symfony.com/download#step-1-install-symfony-cli) (only follow "Step 1" of the instructions).
+- Install the [Symfony CLI](https://symfony.com/download#step-1-install-symfony-cli) (use the Homebrew approach if possible).

 Now clone this repository and cd into the folder containing this `README.md` file.